Guthrie (company): Acquisition by Malaysia

 In 1981, the group became a wholly Malaysian-owned company after Ismail Mohamed Ali, Khalid Ibrahim, Tengku Razaleigh Hamzah and Raja Mohar engineered a raid to take over the group at the London Stock Exchange.
-The takeover allowed Malaysia to return ownership of some 200,000 acres (800 km²) of agricultural land back to Malaysians.
+The takeover allowed Malaysia to return ownership of some 200,000 acres (800 km2) of agricultural land back to Malaysians.
 Khalid Ibrahim, CEO of Permodalan Nasional Berhad later became the CEO of the Guthrie, later known as Kumpulan Guthrie Bhd, from 1995 to 2003.

 Guthrie Group was made a public company in 1987 and was subsequently listed on the Kuala Lumpur Stock Exchange (KLSE) in 1989 in what was then the largest public issue in Malaysia.

+As of 1993, Guthrie had about 110,398 hectares of land, with 19,500 hectares for rubber plantations and 1,481 hectares reserved for development.
+Its land bank was the largest in Malaysia.

+Guthrie owned a corridor of estates in Selangor, named the "Guthrie Corridor", totaling 4,706 hectares.
+The corridor comprised four estates, from Bukit Jelutong in Shah Alam to Lagong in Rawang.
+It also owned Haron Estate in Klang, and a piece of land in Gurun, Kedah.

+In 1996, Guthrie began moving to property development as its new core business.
+Some of its estates became property land, with Bukit Jelutong becoming an integrated township and Lagong becoming a satellite city.
+Guthrie also planned to build a 30 km-long expressway along the corridor, which became the Guthrie Corridor Expressway.

+In 1997, Guthrie began installing central monitoring systems – an electronic alarm system linking each house with a police station – on its houses and commercial buildings, including the Guthrie Corridor.

 Merger with Sime Darby

 With the government investment company Pemodalan Nasional Berhad being the largest single shareholder, the government merged Guthrie with Sime Darby and Golden Hope plantation to form a new entity named Synergy Drive, later renamed Sime Darby.
 All Guthrie shares were de-listed on 1 November 2007 and re-listed on 30 November 2007.
-As of November 2007, Sime Darby is the largest company in Malaysia by market capitalisation and also the largest plantation operator in the world with a land bank of over 540,000 hectares.

-Current activities
+Later activities

 The group's main activities are plantation and property management.
 The official trading name of Guthrie is Kumpulan Guthrie Berhad.
 Guthrie Group has plantation estates in Peninsular Malaysia and Sabah, and northern Sumatra and West Kalimantan (Borneo) in Indonesia.
 The group is also engaged in real estate (with the formation of Guthrie Properties in 1994) and manufacturing.